Generative modeling of conditional probability distributions on the level-sets of collective variables: Learning approach

 \subsection{Projection step}

-Once the model is learned using the approach described in the previous subsection, it can be used to generate new data points on different target level-sets of $\xi$ by integrating the ODE~\eqref{fm-ode-z} with different values $z\in \mathbb{R}^k$.
+Once the model is learned using the approach described in the previous section, it can be used to generate new data points on different level-sets of $\xi$ by integrating the ODE~\eqref{fm-ode-z} with different values $z\in \mathbb{R}^k$.
 However, due to numerical errors, the generated data may not lie exactly on the target level-set.
-Here, we propose to implement an additional post-processing step optionally in order to project the generated data onto the target level-set.
+Here, we propose a post-processing step that can be used optionally (depending on the specific applications) to project the generated data onto the target level-set.
 Also refer to~\cite{liu2025improvingeuclideandiffusiongeneration} for discussions on projection onto manifolds in the context of generative modeling.
+In the following, we discuss two different projection methods.
 The first method is the projection to the closest point on the level-set, which amounts to solving

 for each generated point $x$.
-However, unless the level-set $\Sigma_z$ can be parametrized by certain coordinates, solving \eqref{projection-closest} is computationally infeasible because it is a constrained (high-dimensional) optimization task.
-Another simpler method is to project the generated state $x$ along the ODE flow~\cite{zhang2017}
+However, unless the level-set $\Sigma_z$ can be parametrized by certain coordinates, solving \eqref{projection-closest} is computationally infeasible because it involves constraints.
+The second method is to project the generated state $x$ along the ODE flow~\cite{zhang2017}